asos-nizamulahmed/competency-framework/behaviours.md

 1. Engages with the team, contributes ideas, listens to and considers the thoughts of others to solve problems and increase the success of the team

-2. Provides open and honest feedback to their team on improving how software is delivered.
-Builds healthy relationships inside and outside their team
+2. <mark>Provides open and honest feedback to their team on improving how software is delivered.
+Builds healthy relationships inside and outside their team</mark>

 3. Uses different styles to communicate their ideas depending on the audience, and negotiates to reach balanced outcomes through sensible compromise.
 Provides open and honest feedback on behaviours to colleagues